qAp/sartorius_cell_instance_segmentation_kaggle/logbook.md

 ## 2021-12-05

-Here's a pair of watershed energy ground truth and prediction from a hardly trained WTN (2 epochs):
+Here's a pair of watershed energy ground truth and prediction by a WTN that's only been trained for 2 epochs:

 <img src="images/check_WTN_prediction.png" width=900>